-Child products or ASINs are variants of the parent product that you can buy.
-You can have various child products all related to one parent listing.
-Each child variant is different in some way, for instance, a large, grey, long coat.
+Child ASINs are variants of the parent product that you can buy.
+For instance, you can have various child products all related to one parent listing.
+However, child ASINs differ in terms of attributes.

 - Health & Beauty

-- For your Parent items, you need to first complete all the required fields, by making sure you leave your Parent SKU field blank, then insert the word parent right under the parentage field.
-Add a correct Variation Theme, leave the Relationship Type blank as well, and then finally keep all the other non-required fields empty.
+For your parent items, you need to first complete all the required fields by making sure you leave your parent SKU field blank, then insert the word “parent” right under the parentage field.
+Add a correct Variation Theme, leave the Relationship Type blank, and keep all the other non-required fields empty.

-And it later provides you with valuable tips on what to enter and not for your parent and child items.
+Later, it provides you with valuable tips on how to enter your parent and child items.
 For instance:

 - Ensure only inserting an image URL for the product item, not the color, type, count, size, quantity, relationship type, and parent SKU.